Prophesy, King Jesus from Lamb to Lion

 January 2025

-The Word of God consists of the Old and New Testaments.
-All four Gospels give different vantage points and bits of information vary; however, the Jesus story remains the same.
-The Gospels tell the world about who He is, what He did, and what that means for humanity.
-The Bible tells of God’s chosen people, Israel; Jesus as Messiah, His death, His resurrection, His conquering death, the coming of the Holy Spirit, and the beginning of the Church Age.
+The Word of God is made up of the Old and New Testaments.
+Each of the four Gospels offers a unique perspective, with varying details, yet the story of Jesus remains consistent.
+They share who He is, what He accomplished, and what it means for humanity.
+The Bible speaks of God’s chosen people, Israel; Jesus as the Messiah, His death and resurrection, His victory over death, the arrival of the Holy Spirit, salvation, and the start of the Church Age.

 “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything” (James 1:2)